"Through the piano, Gentiane MG transcends emotions and plumbs the unknown."

 Early on, while studying and performing works from the great classical composers such as Bach, Chopin, Ravel, Debussy, Stravinsky, Rachmaninoff, and Scriabin, MG was already beginning to experiment with creating music, seeking an outlet for self expression.
 A growing interest in improvisation led her in her late teenage years to shift her focus towards jazz, studying the masters of the tradition such as Herbie Hancock, Thelonious Monk, John Coltrane, Bud Powell, Miles Davis, Bill Evans, Keith Jarrett and Chick Corea.

-MG’s music reflects her early development as a classical pianist and improviser, incorporating the aesthetics of impressionism with the improvisational approach and rhythmic sensibility of contemporary jazz.
+MG’s music reflects her background as a jazz pianist as well as her early training in Conservatory as a classical pianist, incorporating the aesthetics of impressionism with the improvisational approach and rhythmic sensibility of contemporary jazz.
 Her compositions come together in a deeply personal universe shaped with contrasting colours, memorable melodies and intricate tensions that bring expressivity, vivacity, dream and mystery to a compelling acoustic landscape.
 In her trio, she is joined by bassist Levi Dover and drummer Louis-Vincent Hamel, two important voices of the Canadian creative jazz scene, who contribute their original voices to her music.
 Over several years of performing and touring together, the band has developed its own language, transcending genre and striving for creative freedom.

 In addition to her artistic career, MG is an in-demand teacher.
 She has shared her experience and knowledge with students from all over the world, having been a course lecturer at McGill University and a guest lecturer at institutions such as the University of Veracruz in Mexico.
 She has also maintained her private teaching studio for the last 15 years.